Improve Compliance and Uniform Administration Taxpayers’ Bill of Rights Annual Report to the Legislature

 California Research Credit: Modified Conformity to the Federal Alternative Simplified Credit (ASC) and Elimination of the Alternative Incremental Research Credit (AIRC)

-For purposes of the California Research Credit, this legislative proposal would bring California into modified conformity with the federal ASC and would eliminate the AIRC.
+For purposes of the California Research Credit, proposes to bring California into modified conformity with the federal ASC and would eliminate the AIRC.